Banyuwangi Regency: Gandrung Dance

-This is a Banyuwangi-typical dance which performed by a woman and along with simple music like violin, triangle (called kluncing), gong (or kempul), kendhang and sometimes with keyboard as result of modern influence.
-It is performed during night until dawn particularly in parties.
+This is a Banyuwangi-typical dance performed by a woman, accompanied with simple music from a violin, triangle (called kluncing), gong (or kempul), kendhang and sometimes keyboard as result of modern influence.
+It is performed during night until dawn, particularly in parties.

 Janger or Damarwulan

-Damarwulan is a legendary hero who features in traditional theatre art which has been developed since the 19th century in Banyuwangi.
+Damarwulan is a legendary hero who features in traditional theatre art, which has been developed since the 19th century in Banyuwangi.
 It is a combination of Balinese, Javanese and local cultures.
 Balinese influences can be seen in its performers' costumes and instruments.
 Meanwhile, Javanese influences is in its "lakon" or stories as well as language in dialogues.
-It is distinct from the Balinese Janger.
+It is distinct from the Balinese Janger dance.

 Administrative districts

-At the time of the 2010 Census, Banyuwangi Regency was divided into twenty-four districts (kecamatan), but an additional district - Blimbingsari - was subsequently created.
-The twenty-five districts are listed below with their areas and their populations at the 2020 Census and the 2020 Census.
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its postal codes.
+At the time of the 2010 census, Banyuwangi Regency was divided into twenty-four districts (kecamatan), but an additional district - Blimbingsari - was subsequently created on 9 January 2017 from part of Rogojampi District.
+The twenty-five districts are listed below with their areas and their populations at the 2020 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 189 rural desa and 28 urban kelurahan), and its postal codes.

-Note: (a) included 10 small offshore islands. (b) includes small offshore islands of Pulau Parengan and Pulau Watulayar. (c) The 2010 population of the new Blimbingsari District is included in the figures for the districts from which it was cut out. (d) includes small offshore islands of Pulau Boom and Pulau Santen. (e) includes small offshore island of Pulau Tabuan.
+Note: (a) included 10 small offshore islands. (b) includes small offshore islands of Pulau Parengan and Pulau Watulayar. (c) The 2010 population of the new Blimbingsari District is included in the figure for Rogojampi District from which it was cut out. (d) including 2 urban kelurahan (Bakungan and Banjarsari). (e) includes small offshore islands of Pulau Boom and Pulau Santen. (f) all 18 are kelurahan (Kampung Mandar, Kampung Melayu, Karangrejo, Kebalenan, Kepatihan, Kertosari, Lateng, Pakis, Panderejo, Penganjuran, Pengantigan, Singonegaran, Singotrunan, Sobo, Sumber Rejo, Taman Baru, Temenggungan and Tukang Kayu). (g) comprises 4 kelurahan (Boyolangu, Giri, Mojopanggung and Penataban) and 2 desa. (h) comprises 4 kelurahan (Bulusan, Gombengsari, Kalipuro and Klatak) and 5 desa. (i) includes small offshore island of Pulau Tabuan.

 Transportation

-Banyuwangi International Airport at Blimbingsari serves the regency, Banyuwangi city and surrounding area of East Java.
+Banyuwangi Airport at Blimbingsari serves the regency, Banyuwangi (town) city and surrounding area of East Java.
 Banyuwangi can be reached by road and rail from Surabaya or by ferry from Bali.